vrivest/snooz-package-VR/README.md

 All you need to debug a module is to add a breakpoint in its compute function and run a process with your module in it.
 When the process reaches your module, it will call the compute function, and you'll be able to step through it using the Visual Studio Debugger tool.

 1. Open your Visual Studio workspace.
-2. Navigate to the compute function of the GenerateSignal module: snooz-package-template/modules/ExampleModulesPackage/GenerateSignal/GenerateSignal.py
+2. Navigate to the compute function of the SignalGenerator module: snooz-package-template/modules/ExampleModulesPackage/SignalGenerator/SignalGenerator.py
 3. Add a breakpoint to the compute function by clicking in the left margin of the file.
 4. **Press F5** to launch Snooz.
 5. Open the **Signal Generator** tool.